 A landline is plugged into a specific address, so EMTs know where you are.
 Wireless systems are improving, but geolocators aren’t always able to pinpoint your location, according to Feld.

-8. You just don’t see the need for a smartphone
+8. You really just don’t see the need for a smartphone

 Rhonda Rees, 60, is among the 5.8% of us who use landlines in place of, not in addition to, smart phones.
 “I much prefer speaking on the phone this way,” the public relations professional says.